 Zoomable and Printable

-View atmospheric CO2 levels over a span of thousands of years or zoom to specific time periods.
+View atmospheric CO2 levels and/or temperature over a span of thousands of years or zoom to specific time periods.
 Use your fingers to pinch and zoom on a handheld device or use a mouse with a computer.
 Export the chart to PNG, JPG, PDF or SVG format with the click of a button or print the chart directly from the web page.

 Customizable and Responsive

 Choose from 4 color themes to match your website's look and feel.
 Customize the width and height of your graph or have it fill your entire screen.
 The carbon dioxide levels graph is responsive and can automatically resize to fit whatever device or screen size it is being viewed on.

 Real-time and historical CO2 data combined.

 800,000 years ago - 1000 years ago